renovatebot/renovate/lib/manager/buildkite/readme.md

 ---

-*What [fileMatch](https://renovatebot.com/docs/configuration-options/#filematch) pattern(s) should be used?*
+#### What [fileMatch](https://renovatebot.com/docs/configuration-options/#filematch) pattern(s) should be used?

 `['buildkite\\.ya?ml', '\\.buildkite/.+\\.ya?ml$']`

 ---

-*Is it likely that many users would need to extend this pattern for custom file names?*
+#### Is it likely that many users would need to extend this pattern for custom file names?

 Only a small percentage of Buildkite users should need to add additional `fileMatch` patterns.

 ---

-*Is the fileMatch pattern likely to get many "false hits" for files that have nothing to do with package management?*
+#### Is the fileMatch pattern likely to get many "false hits" for files that have nothing to do with package management?

 Unlikely

 ## Parsing and Extraction

-*If a repository contains more than one package file*:
+#### Can package files have "local" links to each other that need to be resolved?

-- *Can they have links/dependencies with each other?
+No

-- *Is there any reason why they need to be read/parsed together (in serial) instead of independently (in parallel)?*
+#### Is there reason why package files need to be parsed together (in serial) instead of independently?

 No

 ---

-*What format/syntax is the package file in? e.g. JSON, TOML, custom?*
+#### What format/syntax is the package file in? e.g. JSON, TOML, custom?

 YAML is recommended.
 JSON is possible but won't be supported.

 ---

-*How do you suggest parsing the file?
-Using an off-the-shelf parser, using regex, or can it be custom-parsed line by line?*
+#### How do you suggest parsing the file?
+Using an off-the-shelf parser, using regex, or can it be custom-parsed line by line?

 Parsing YAML line-by-line, looking only for the lines that interest us.

 ---

-*Does the package file structure distinguish between different "types" of dependencies? e.g. production dependencies, dev dependencies, etc?*
+#### Does the package file structure distinguish between different "types" of dependencies? e.g. production dependencies, dev dependencies, etc?

 No

 ---

-*List all the sources/syntaxes of dependencies that can be extracted:*
+#### List all the sources/syntaxes of dependencies that can be extracted:

 From https://buildkite.com/docs/pipelines/plugins#plugin-sources: